Brother of man found dead with his family at burning New Jersey mansion charged with murder

 The home had been burned but the family died "of homicidal violence prior to when the fire was set," Gramiccioni said the day after the fire.

+The Caneiro brothers worked together heading two companies, a tech company called Square One and a pest control business, which were both located in Asbury Park, NBC New York reported.

 A joint wake and funeral for the four members of the Caneiro will be held on Dec.
-2, according to NBC New York.
+2.